devonzuegel/fiesta/README.md

 ```
 ##Improvement upon baseline strategy
 1) Our first strategy to improve the baseline IBM mode 1 system was to improve its speed.
 We accomplished this using numpy instead of the nested lists and hashes that we had previously used.
 Once our speed was reasonable, we could perform tests quickly enough to implement complex algorithms.
 We started with Bigrams, since it was something we were familiar with from previous assignments.
 We also kept tabs on Piazza and Office Hours to sift through the optimization ideas to find the more successful algorithms.
 2) We implemented part-of-speech tagging and reordering once back in English.
 Thus we would map each word to its part of speech, and perform post-processing operations on the sentence for special cases.
-Specifically, any time we saw an adjective following a noun, we flipped the two so that the adjective would come first, as it always does in English but doesn't always do in Spanish.
+Specifically, any time we saw an adjective following a noun, we flipped the two so that the adjective would come first, as it always does in English but doesn’t always do in Spanish.
 3) We uppercased only the accented characters to differentiate between words in Spanish that are identical except for accented characters.
 This allows a finer granularilty of translation.
 For example, we provided the following distinction:
 ```
 union » union